ml-tooling/ml-hub/README.md

 <!-- TODO: add for "normal" Kubernetes as well? -->
 <!-- The problem is with the pre-packaged chart, the proxy.token is constant...
 Document how to create the secret and remove it from the filled template?
+Also, HTTPS information has to be provided.
+Create a ConfigMap based on the config.yaml?
 -->

 <!-- For Kubernetes deployment, we forked and modified [zero-to-jupyterhub-k8s](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) which you can find [here](https://github.com/ml-tooling/zero-to-mlhub-k8s). -->